ddka22/altia-mtb-example-psoc6-multiindustry/README.md

 1. Create your project in Altia Launcher.

-2. Refer to the User Guides available in the menu to create your own GUI.
+2. Refer to the User Guides available in the "Altia Support" menu in Altia Launcher to create your own GUI.
 Contact Altia support for any queries on using the tool.

-3. Create a folder in your application root folder and have Altia launcher download the generated files into this folder.
+3. Create a folder in your application root folder and have Altia Launcher download the generated files into this folder.
 This is similar to the [steps](#step-by-step-instructions-to-build-the-application) followed when building the code example.

 4. Create a prebuild command to generate relocatable object files and binaries that will be used for partial linking.
 Repeat this command for all other object files as needed.
 Here `HMI_DIR` is a user defined variable to point to the folder created in the previous step that contains the generated files.
 See [Makefile](./Makefile) for more information.
    ```